AUTOMATED EMAILS WITH AI

 EMAILS TO START THE DAY

-Han, the developer on the team, sifted through many emails each morning for his startup, Peple.
+Han, the developer on the team, sifted through countless emails each morning for his startup.
 The emails often asked the same things, how do I setup your product?
 How much is it?
 It was apparent that answering these emails became a pain point in his day.

-So, we started thinking...how might we streamline companies' communication with customers?
+So we started thinking...how might we help companies' communicate with their customers?

 CHATTING WITH COMPANIES

-We designed and build a minimum viable product (MVP) in just two weeks to quickly get user feedback on the product direction of our tool.
-I spoke with small to medium sized companies with customer support teams.
+We built a MVP in two weeks to quickly get user feedback and to demo for small to medium sized companies with customer support teams.

 On a whim, I suggested that we train the AI model using information about Dunder Mifflin from “The Office”.
-The demo was designed for users to ask questions as if they were communicating with Dunder Mifflin’s customer service reps themselves.
-With just a landing page and the interactive demo, we launched Dunder Email on Product Hunt.Key Findings
+Users could ask questions as if they were communicating with Dunder Mifflin’s customer service reps themselves.

 COMPANIES ARE STRETCHED TOO THIN

 Small business owners and customer support representatives spend time answering questions that have already been answered on their wesbite, documentation, or in previous emails.
-This is process is tedious and takes up valuable time that could be used for other CRM initiatives.
+This is process is tedious and takes up valuable time.

 Businesses want to provide their customers with consistent support but: